Courses Base Price

 Optional Print Course Material: German: The Language

-Although North America, Australia, and New Zealand had a significant amount of German immigration, there may be resistance to using German records for genealogical research.
-The certain reason would seem to pertain to language.
-Simply put, English speakers are not as comfortable, or interested in, searching through records in a language other than English.
-This, of course, is not surprising.
-Add to the language barrier the fact that many German records are written in handwriting unfamiliar to most English-speakers, and the lack of popularity for German research is evident.
-However, the language does not have to be a barrier.
-English and German are closely related languages.
-One does not need to become fluent in the German language to be a good genealogist in German records.
-This course introduces the key information needed about the German language so researchers can be successful in reading German.
-Pronunciation of and writing in German is not generally necessary for genealogical research.
-The focus of this course will be in understanding written German from an English perspective.
-Another course will focus on understanding the various handwriting and printing styles used in German records.
+Although North America, Australia, and New Zealand had a significant amount of German immigration, it may feel scary to explore German records if you don't speak the language.
+Adding to the language barrier, many German records are written in unfamiliar handwriting.
+English and German are closely related.
+Fluency isn't required to be a good genealogist in German records.
+This course introduces the keys needed so researchers can be successful in German genealogy.
+This course focuses on understanding written German from an English perspective.
+German: Reading the Records (GR-201) will focus on the various handwriting and printing styles used in German records.

 Contact Hours: 18